 - BIOL 111, 113, 114; STAT 193 or equivalent

 - 60 200-level points from (BIOL, BMSC, BTEC)

 - 60 300-level points from (BIOL, BMSC, BTEC)

 First-year courses lay the foundations for in-depth study of the biological sciences.
 Courses cover the conceptual frameworks and basic understandings that underpin study at more advanced levels.
-Previous experience in Biology is an advantage, although not essential.
-It is also helpful to have some elementary knowledge of Chemistry and Statistics.

 For a full listing, see postgraduate qualifications on the School of Biological Sciences website.

 You can order more information on this subject by registering on our Request for Study Material database.